hfinkel/lfort/docs/InternalsManual.rst

 the token and the location where the token was used (i.e., the macro instantiation point or the location of the ``_Pragma`` itself).

-The Clang front-end inherently depends on the location of a token being tracked correctly.
+The LFort front-end inherently depends on the location of a token being tracked correctly.
 If it is ever incorrect, the front-end may get confused and die.
-The reason for this is that the notion of the "spelling" of a ``Token`` in Clang depends on being able to find the original input characters for the token.
+The reason for this is that the notion of the "spelling" of a ``Token`` in LFort depends on being able to find the original input characters for the token.
 This concept maps directly to the "spelling location" for the token.

 ``SourceRange`` and ``CharSourceRange``